abdalrahman01/CostumERC20/README.md

-# Costum ERC20 Contract ./CustomeERC20.sol
+# Custom ERC20 Contract ./CustomERC20.sol

 It has:
 1. 1 % buying fee